NLnetLabs/rpki-doc/source/krill/installation.rst

    target/release/krilld
    target/release/krill_admin

-You can copy these binaries to a location of your convenience of run them from this directory.
+You can copy these binaries to a location of your convenience or run them from this directory.